 Catalina Island: Camping and Hiking Guide

-Everything you need to know about visiting Catalina Island
+Everything you should know before visiting Catalina Island

 One sunny Summer weekend we left on a ferry to Santa Catalina Island, commonly known as just Catalina Island.
-We hiked 10 miles, found a rusty abandoned truck, ran away from wild Bison, found our own private beach, chickened out of cliff jumping into the ocean, and camped under the stars.
+During our 3 day stay, we hiked 10 miles, found a cool rusty abandoned truck, ran away from wild Bison, found our own private beach, chickened out of cliff jumping into the ocean, and camped under the stars.

 Why visit Catalina Island?
 If you've always wanted to take a trip to Catalina Island but have never had the chance, now is the time.
 Whether you're into fine dining and tourism, or you're into hiking and camping, you will have a great time at Catalina Island.